Spaceginner/file-bechmark/README.md

 ## About

-Benchmark how fast can you system create (and delete) files
+Benchmark how fast can your system create (and delete) files

 ## FaQ